Fergie-B/OOO-2/README.md

 ## Project Goals

-The Project Goal was to create an engaging, interactive and user-friendly image picking game with bonus questions to score extra points.
+The Project Goal was to create an engaging, interactive and user-friendly multiple choice Text game to score points.

 ### User Goals
 - To play a game with clear rules
-- Challenge the user to workout which picture contains the Odd One Out
+- Challenge the user to workout which text contains the Odd One Out
-- To get a high score by answering bonus questions
+- To get a high scores

 ### Site Owner Goals
 - To create a challenging and entertaining game